 Australia – Super Cheap Retail Group

 China – Some retailers mistakenly believe that barcodes need to have the correct corresponding country code to their country of origin.
 This means they can be reluctant to distribute products with our barcodes on them.

-There are other stores with various different restrictions that don’t stop our barcodes.
-The most common of these is stores that require verification reports.
+There are other stores with various restrictions that don’t stop our barcodes.
+The most common of these are stores that require verification reports.
 Please see barcode acceptance for a full list of stores that require verification or have other restrictions.

-Barcodes purchased in lots of 10,100 or 1000 may have a company prefix on request, this is because company prefixes are selected based on the numbers in a series of barcodes that don’t change.
-Hence if you order 10 barcode, 1 digit will change at the end of each of them, and your company prefix will be all other numbers.
+Barcodes purchased in lots of 10,100 or 1000 may have a company prefix on request.
+This is because company prefixes are selected based on the numbers in a series of barcodes that don’t change.
+Hence if you order 10 barcodes, 1 digit will change at the end of each of them, and your company prefix will be all other numbers.

 Buy Barcodes UK – a reputable barcode reseller.